TokyoTech-SasaharaLAB-CREST/Research-Internship/index.md

 <br>
 Recommendation letter
 <br>
-Full paper submission to a key Social Comping conference - such as
+Full paper submission to a key Social Computing conference - such as
 - IC2S2
 - NetSci
 - WWW